 This guide from the Library of the Institute of Advanced Legal Studies (University of London), although to a certain extent relating to the Library’s own holdings, nonetheless provides a useful summary of Singapore constitutional and legal history, sources of law, legislative process and the administration of justice.
 The coverage of online resources indicates what material is available on subscription-based services as well as providing links to free resources.
 Much of the advice given on legal research methods is transferable to other other library collections.

 The Singapore Supreme Court’s site offers information on the composition of the court, and contacts.
 The “Practice Directions” section contains the current version of the Supreme Court of Judicature Act and the Rules of Court, consolidated Practice Directions, and Registrar’s circulars 1999 onwards.
-Judgments from 2015 onwards are available.
+Judgments, termed “Recent” but in fact extending back to 2000, are available within “Information for Lawyers” in the drop-down menu on the right of the homepage.